 I have always been very future focused.
 I enjoy setting yearly goals and thinking of the future.
 I have often felt a struggle between being present and planning for the future.
 I know I am not alone in this struggle.

 It is true that too much focus on the future often leads to stress and negative thinking.

-Yet there is a reason we often find ourselves thinking of our future.
+So why do we often find ourselves thinking of our future?

 It’s a common misconception that being fully present means not setting goals.

 Life satisfaction generally requires a balance of being and planning.

 You can be present in the moment and plan for the future.

 To balance both is to realize the subtle, but important, differences in “how” you do the planning.
 How you think about the future will either inspire you or set the stage for stress.

 Here are three ways to be present while still planning for the future: